openthread/openthread/CONTRIBUTING.md

 *   [Guides](https://github.com/openthread/ot-docs/tree/main/site/en/guides)
 *   [API Reference Topics](https://github.com/openthread/openthread/tree/main/include/openthread)

 > Note: OpenThread API Reference topics originate directly from the source code.
-This means that you can contribute to module descriptions, functions, and parameters.
+This means that you can contribute to module, function, and parameter definitions.

 Documentation undergoes the same review process as code and contributions may be mirrored on our [openthread.io](https://openthread.io) website.
 See the [Documentation Style Guide](https://github.com/openthread/ot-docs/blob/main/STYLE_GUIDE.md) for more information on how to author and format documentation for contribution.